WASdev/ci.docker/beta/README.md

 # WebSphere Application Server Liberty Beta image for Docker

+**Important Notice: WebSphere Liberty beta is no longer available.
+The `beta` tag is now deprecated.**

 The [Dockerfile](Dockerfile) in this directory is used to build the `websphere-liberty:beta` image on [Docker Hub](https://registry.hub.docker.com/_/websphere-liberty/).
 The resultant image contains IBM WebSphere Application Server Liberty Beta and an IBM Java Runtime Environment.

 # Usage